prateeksawhney97/prateeksawhney97/README.md

 Transfer and Share in a few clicks ->

-⭐ Share videos, music, photos, documents, obb files via android phones.
-⭐ Ability to share multiple folders and large files with one single click.
-⭐ Complete ad free experience and hassle free automatic fast transfer of apps and files.
+⭐ Share videos, music, photos, documents, obb files via android phones.\n ⭐ Ability to share multiple folders and large files with one single click.\n ⭐ Complete ad free experience and hassle free automatic fast transfer of apps and files.
 ⭐ Absolutely without any mobile data usage.
 No need to turn Internet off.
 One can use mobile data in between large transfers.
 Mobile data usage does not affect the transfer speed.
 ⭐ No need to turn your internet off!
 Yes, you read it right.
 With Share Split, data and apps can be sent smoothly across different platforms along with the usage of WiFi.